the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 # leanpub-end-insert
 ~~~~~~~

 We can see how a class helps us to encapsulate information (instance properties) and behavior (class methods) into one construct.
-Only when we create an instance of a class with its constructor, we can read its properties or call its methods (like functions by adding parantheses).
-The `.` notation (read: **dot notation**) is used to access an instance's properties and methods, which will work very similar for JavaScript objects as we will learn later.
+Only when we create an instance of a class with its constructor, we can read its properties or call its methods.
+The `.` notation (read: **dot notation**) is used to access an instance's (here: `robin`) properties (here: `robin.nickname`) and to call its methods (here: `robin.getFullName()`).
+When we learn about JavaScript objects later, we will see a very similar usage pattern.

 ![](images/class-anatomy.png)

-It's worth to say that when using modern JavaScript with everyday frameworks such as React.js, you will only rarely see classes though.
-In order to encapsulate information like a class does for us, you would most often use a JavaScript object instead.
+It's worth to say that when using modern JavaScript with everyday frameworks such as React.js, you will only rarely see JavaScript classes though.
+Modern frameworks are more leaning towards functional programming and therefore make more use of functions instead of classes.
 However, understanding the concept of a class is helpful for many topics that follow in this book.

 ### Exercises:

 * Add more instance properties and class methods to the Person class.
 Begin with your personal variables that you came up with earlier.
   * Create many person instances and use their methods.
-* Come up with another class declaration for an Aircraft, Cat, or SmartHouse.
+* Come up with another class declaration for an Cat, BlogPost, or EcommerceArticle.
+* Question: Why are variable names like `class` and `new` not allowed?
+  * Answer: Because they are reserved keywords in JavaScript, e.g. to declare or create a class.
 * Question: What does `typeof Person` return?
   * Answer: It returns `function`.
 Essentially a class is a function in disguise.
 * Read more about classes in JavaScript [here](https://javascript.info/class) and [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).